winbytes/winbyte.tech/src/blog/username-update.md

     alt: 'Mashiro Shiina looking confused'
 ---
 ____________________________________________________________________________________________
 Hello, hope everyone reading this is doing well!
-I am updating my username from "coriixyz" to "winbyte" or "xwinbyte" on most platforms.
+I am updating my username to "winbyte" or "xwinbyte" on most platforms.

 I am doing so as I wish to separate my name as an individual from my username on the internet.
 This is mainly for personal reasons I would prefer not to delve into.